Jackket0/The-Recipe-Book/markdown/To-Do.md

 2.Add/Change recipes from Notion.
     Use AI to create within the template.

-3. Ask AI when the change from .MD files too a database.

-4.Add/Change recipes from Notion.
-    Use AI to create within the template.

 5. Make sure its mobile viewer friendly.

 6. Ask and update this list for future features and updates.

-7. Update the full README.md

-8. Update the full Categories.md

 __Changes to Pages__